isb-cgc/readthedocs/docs/source/sections/data/REBC_about.rst

   WHERE program_name = 'REBC'
   AND active.file_gdc_id = GCSurl.file_gdc_id

-Accessing the TRIO Data in Google BigQuery
+Accessing the REBC Data in Google BigQuery
 ------------------------------------------------

 ISB-CGC has REBC data, such as clinical and metadata, stored in Google BigQuery tables.
 Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with REBC selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.